guildxyz/guild-network/README.md

 --node-key 0000000000000000000000000000000000000000000000000000000000000001
 ```

-which should be added by all other nodes at the end of line `--bootnodes .../p2p/...` in their startup command options.
+which should be added by all other nodes at the end of line `--bootnodes
+.../p2p/...` in their startup command options.
+The node key will probably still
-If the node key still doesn't match, the logs will tell which is the correct bootnode identity.
-This is kinda crappy and we should definitely
+doesn't match but the logs will tell which is the correct bootnode identity and
+adding that as an argument will solve the issue.
+This is kinda crappy and we
-check how this really works.
+should definitely check how this really works.

 ---